CityofToronto/bdit_volumes/static_map/README.md

-Centreline Network|From street_centreline in the gis schema, with filter Expressways|From street_centreline in the gis schema, with filter Land Boundaries|Shapefile of city zoning and shoreline boundaries void_box|Not visible, used by Volume Label Layer style to create gap in downtown labelling in main map view
+Centreline Network|From street_centreline in the gis schema, with filter Expressways|From street_centreline in the gis schema, with filter Land Boundaries|Shapefile of city zoning and shoreline boundaries void_box|Not visible, used by Volume Label Layer style <br>to create gap in downtown labelling in main map view

 #### Centreline Network Layer Filter
 ```SQL